ntmh12/portfolio-bi/README.md

 Welcome to my Portfolio!
 I'm a Business Intelligence Analyst with a background in economics, and hands-on experience in customer analytics, sentiment analysis, ETL/ELT, and dashboard reporting using tools like Python, SQL, and Power BI.

 During my studies, I honed my ability to work with complex data and developed a keen eye for identifying patterns and trends.
-I also gained experience in data management, and statistical analysis, which I believe will be valuable assets in my role as a data specialist.
+I also gained experience in data management, and statistical analysis, which I believe will be valuable assets in my role.

 In my free time, I enjoy exploring new data analysis tools and techniques, and I am always looking for opportunities to expand my knowledge and skills.
 Whether working on a team or independently, I am driven by the thrill of discovering new insights and the satisfaction of using data to solve complex problems.